-Compose an essay that conforms to the Engaging Students Style Guide, including the required copyright statement.
+Compose an essay that conforms to the Engaging Students Style Guide.
 Please note as well that we would like citations in the Author-Date format.
-Save the document as a pdf and submit it as an attachment to firstname.lastname@example.org by June 1, 2018 (Please be sure that you either create the document as google doc at this stage or that you can convert it to a google doc, as we will need your essay in that form if it is provisionally accepted).
+Save the document as a pdf and submit it as an attachment to firstname.lastname@example.org by May 31, 2019 (Please be sure that you either create the document as google doc at this stage or that you can convert it to a google doc, as we will need your essay in that form if it is provisionally accepted).
 You will receive a confirmation email within a week of the submission deadline.

-Your article will then go through the blind-acceptance process and we are hoping to send results out by July 1, 2018.
+Your article will then go through the blind-acceptance process and we are hoping to send results out around July 1, 2019.

 If your article is provisionally accepted, we will need you to share the Google doc with the Engaging Students Google account email@example.com, granting Engaging Students permission to edit.
 We will then be able to assign reviewers to edit your essay.
 If you need assistance with the technology, please contact one of the co-editors (see below).

 We will be using a new blind-acceptance process, where provisionally accepted essays will move on to the peer-editing stage that has been successful in past volumes.
 While we still envision the submission to publishing process will be smooth, the editorial board reserves the right to reject essays at the end of the revision process that are initially promising, but which do not reach the desired standard during the course of the peer-editing process.
-Final acceptance/rejection notifications will come via email, hopefully around July 31st.
-Our goal is to publish the volume in mid-August.
+Final acceptance/rejection notifications will come via email, around August.
+Our goal is to publish the volume in the fall.

 If you have any questions about the process, the technology, or the license, please contact Philip Duker or Bryn Hughes.